 Finally, effective compliance requires ongoing effort and continuous improvement.
 Even with the right systems and procedures in place, monitoring and review are vital to confirm that those systems and procedures are still fit for purpose and work as intended.

-- Benchmark your progress against companies operating in the same sector or using guidance from trade bodies - The HoC could highlight good and poor practice.
+- Benchmark your progress against companies operating in the same sector or using guidance from trade bodies - The HoC could highlight good and poor practices.

 - Don't ignore red flags - When concerns are raised about misconduct or impropriety (whether it's money in envelopes or questions of personal conduct), rectify; don't stonewall in the hope they will go away.
 The HoC has a duty to other employees, the company and the wider public to investigate.
 Otherwise, the consequences and reputational fall-out may be exacerbated.

-- Learn lessons from other breaches or errors - This provides crucial insight as well as being a powerful way to deliver change.
+- Learn lessons from other breaches or errors - This provides crucial insight and is a powerful way to deliver change.
 As CEO Peter Löscher put it following Siemens' bribery scandal, "Never miss the opportunities that come from a good crisis".
 According to Matthew Syed, having the right attitude to failure can transform the way we work.